Back to school safety

-- Use designated crossing points and follow crossing signals where available.
+- Use designated cross walks and follow crossing signals where available.

-- When crossing major roads, make sure that all lanes of traffic have stopped before walking across.
+- When crossing major roads, make sure that all lanes of traffic have stopped – don’t assume that traffic will stop for you.

 - Make eye contact with drivers before stepping out onto crosswalks.